-In addition, the value of all your other assets (bank account, ISAs, shares etc.) must be less than or equal to £23,250.
+In addition, the value of all your other assets (for example, bank account, ISAs, and shares) must be less than or equal to £23,250.
 If the value of your home is not included in your financial assessment (for example, if your spouse is still living in your home) then you are not entitled to join the Deferred Payment Scheme.

 Will I have to pay anything while on the scheme?

 Depending on your income and assets you own, you may only be able to defer paying part of the cost of your residential or nursing care.
 You may still have to make a contribution based upon your income and other capital you own.